 Most likely it will not be done with this short of baking time and you will need to cook it longer even though it is a small cake, it will be fatter than a traditional 8 or 9-inch round cake.
 Around 25 minutes tends to do the trick.
 But it all depends on the type of cake you are cooking.

 If not, slide the basket with the cake back into the air fryer and turn it on for another 5 minutes or so.
 Be very careful handling the basket and cake pan, they will be extremely hot!

 If the cake is not done and it is getting too brown on top, place aluminum foil over it before cooking it a bit longer.

 Step 6: Allow the air fryer cake to cool

 After the cake has finished baking, remove it from the air fryer and place the pan on a hot pad.
-Allow it to cool for about 10 minutes.
+Allow the warm cake to cool for about 10 minutes.

 Next, flip the cake over and remove the cake, it should come right out.
-Remove the parchment paper and place the cake on a wire rack and let it cool completely.
+Remove the parchment paper, then place the cake on a wire cooling rack, and let it cool completely.

 Step 7: Cake decorating time